zhangxin1995/PTD/README.md

 with open('spatial_temporal_dataset.pkl','rb') as infile:
     datas=pkl.load(infile)
 ```
-The dataset are represented by dict, and each of them has the following meanings:
+ The dataset is represented by a `dict`, and each of them has the following meanings:

 1. train_set:It has three dimensions.
 The first dimension represents the camera index `1` and the second dimension represents the camera index `2`.
-Finally, you can get a one-dimensional list showing the walking time from `1` to `2`.
+Finally, you can get a one-dimensional list showing the walking time from camera index `1` to camera index `2`.
 2. train_y:It has the same structure as train_set, except that the list indicates whether the corresponding data is a positive sample.
 For example, if train_set[1][2][0] is a postive sample, train_y[1][2][0] is 1.
 If train_set[1][2][0] is a negative sample, train_y[1][2][0] is 0.

 3. test_set:It has three dimensions.
 The first dimension represents the camera index `1` and the second dimension represents the camera index `2`.
-Finally, you can get a one-dimensional list showing the walking time from `1` to `2`.
+Finally, you can get a one-dimensional list showing the walking time from camera index `1` to camera index `2`.
 4. test_y:It has the same structure as train_set, except that the list indicates whether the corresponding data is a positive sample.
 For example, if test_set[1][2][0] is a postive sample, train_y[1][2][0] is 1.
 If train_set[1][2][0] is a negative sample, test_y[1][2][0] is 0.
-5. distmat: The distance between different camera pairs, for example, datas['distmat'][1][2] represents the distance from `1` to `2`.
+5. distmat: The distance between different camera pairs, for example, datas['distmat'][1][2] represents the distance from camera index `1` to camera index `2`.

 The mapping from camera name to index can be expressed as follows: